 The experience of a traumatic event, such as a worksite accident, may cause the victim to develop PTSD, an anxiety disorder with debilitating symptoms including depression, nightmares, and flashbacks triggered by factors associated with the event, i.e. locations, sounds, smells, objects, etc.

-What Type of Evidence Can be Collected for a Worksite Injury Case?
+What Type of Evidence Can be Collected for an Austin Worksite Injury Case?

 There could be many items that ultimately support a desirable resolution, such as: